appbaseio/Docs/content/docs/reactivesearch/vue/search/SearchBox.md

     	'weight': 3
     },
   ]"
-  :defaultSuggestions="[
+  vectorDataField="vector_data" # Only one of dataField or vectorDataField is needed :defaultSuggestions="[
     { label: 'Songwriting', value: 'Songwriting' },
     { label: 'Musicians', value: 'Musicians' },
   ]"
   :fuzziness="0"
   :size="10"
-  :debounce="100"
+  :candidates="10" # used with vectorDataField for kNN retrieving :debounce="100"
   :react="{
     and: ['CategoryFilter', 'SearchFilter']